Ancient Near Eastern Creation Myths and Genesis 1–2: Enuma Elish, Atrahasis, and the Distinctiveness of Biblical Creation Theology

 Theological Analysis

-Understanding Genesis 1–2 in its ancient Near Eastern context has significant implications for the contemporary faith-science dialogue.
-If Genesis is addressing the same questions as Enuma Elish—questions about cosmic order, divine sovereignty, and human purpose—rather than the questions of modern science, then the perceived conflict between Genesis and evolutionary biology may be based on a misunderstanding of the text's genre and purpose.
+Understanding Genesis in its ancient Near Eastern context reshapes contemporary theological discussions.
+If Genesis 1–2 addresses the same questions as Enuma Elish—questions about divine sovereignty, cosmic order, and human purpose—rather than the questions of modern geology and biology, then the perceived conflict between Genesis and evolutionary science may be based on a category mistake.

 Conclusion